On this page

 Here is what to expect from here.
 No surprises, no pressure — you stay in control at every stage.

-• Our vetted specialist installers carry out the works, working closely with you and following this Build Pack throughout
+- Our vetted specialist installers carry out the works, following this Build Pack throughout